 The priority deadline to apply to this program is February 1.
 Applications may be accepted after the deadline based on space available in the next class.

 Diagnostic Ultrasound and Vascular Technology

 KU’s accredited ultrasound program is 18 months in length (5 academic semesters) and prepares students to use this complex equipment in a clinical setting as a competent sonographer and vascular technologist.
 A certificate from the University of Kansas is awarded to the student upon successful completion of the program at its KU Medical Center campus in Kansas City, Kan.

-The program cost is $1,300 per semester.
+The program cost is $1,300.00 per semester.
 Campus and student fees also apply.
 All figures provided are subject to change.
-See details on the cost of attenting this program.
+See details on the cost of attending this program.